apikcloud/docs/docs/07-changelog.md

-# 7. Changelog
+# Changelog

+<mark> Status: Draft — Pending Review and Approval </mark>

 This document defines how we **manually** write and maintain changelogs for Apik projects.
-It complements our `05-workflow.md` and `06-commits.md`.
+It complements our workflow and commits documentations.
 We follow the principles of [Keep a Changelog 1.1.0](https://keepachangelog.com/en/1.1.0/) who adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html) and write every entry by hand — no auto-generation.

----

-## 7.1.
-Purpose & Audience
+## Purpose & Audience

-The changelog explains **what changed between versions** to people who don’t read commits: project managers, QA, support, and customers.
+> The changelog explains **what changed between versions** to people who don’t read commits: project managers, QA, support, and customers.
 It focuses on **impact and behavior**, not implementation details.

 Project managers don’t review the changelog before release, but they must have **visibility**:
 - `CHANGELOG.md` is always available in the main branch.
 - Updates are included in release summaries.
-- ~~It’s the reference document to prepare client communications or validations.~~

----

-## 7.2.
-Principles
+## Principles

 - **Human-curated**: clarity over automation.
 - **Versioned**: entries are grouped by **version tag** (`vX.Y.Z`) and date.